Michael, Jamie, and William walking side by side to their neighborhood school.

 By the end of that week I had called our neighborhood school.
 The answer was immediate and warm: of course, come back.

-The following Monday all three boys walked the three blocks to their school together — my oldest, my twins, the one with the broken finger especially eager to show his classmates the evidence of his adventure.
-Watching the three of them walk side by side down that familiar street I felt something loosen in my chest.
+The following Monday all three boys walked the three blocks to their school together — Michael, Jamie, and William, with Jamie especially eager to show his classmates the evidence of his broken-finger adventure.
+Watching the three of them walk side by side down that familiar street, I felt something loosen in my chest.
 They were still in the season of life where they got to do this together.
 I didn’t need to rush that.

 For now they are back where they belong.
-And I am still working on the nuts and bolts of what comes next — the applications, the voucher program, the timeline.
+And I am still working on what comes next — the applications, the voucher program, the timeline.
 Nothing is settled yet.
 But I know what I am working toward.

 A school where the kids feel normal.
 Where you can breathe when you walk in.
 Where a nun helps seventh graders set up an experiment in the science lab and the yearbook club is there to catch it.